twilco/twilco.github.io/_posts/2019-03-27-riscv-from-scratch-2.markdown

 Next, `add s0, sp, zero` adds together the value of the `sp` register with the value of the `zero` register (which is actually the `x0` register, hardwired to 0), and finally places it into the `s0` register.  `s0` is a [special register](https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md#general-registers) in a few ways.
 First, it is what is known as a "saved register" meaning it is preserved across function calls.
 Second, `s0` sometimes acts as the frame pointer, which enables each function invocation to maintain it's own little space on the stack for storing parameters passed into that function.
 How function calls work with the stack and frame pointers is a very interesting subject and could easily be a full-length post on it's own, but for now just know that initializing our frame pointer `s0` is an important task for our runtime.

 The next instruction we see is `jal zero, main`.  `jal` stands for "`j`ump `a`nd `l`ink", and expects operands in the form of `jal rd (destination register), offset_address`.
 Functionally, `jal` writes the value of the next instruction (the `pc` register plus four) to the `rd`, and then sets the `pc` register to the current value of `pc` plus the [sign-extended](https://en.wikipedia.org/wiki/Sign_extension) offset, effectively "calling" that address.

-With this in mind, you may think it's odd that we're using the `zero` register, which RISC-V assemblers interpret as the `x0` register, as our destination register.
-Well, as mentioned in the previous paragraph, `x0` is hardwired to the literal value of `0`, and writes to it have no effect.
-This effectively creates an unconditional jump to `offset_address`.
+As mentioned in the previous paragraph, `x0` is hardwired to the literal value of `0`, and writes to it have no effect.
+With this in mind, you may think it's odd that we're using the `zero` register, which RISC-V assemblers interpret as the `x0` register, as our destination register, since this effectively creates an unconditional and side-effect free jump to `offset_address`.
 Why do it this way, you may wonder...don't other ISAs have an explicit unconditional jump instruction?
-This odd `jal zero, offset_address` pattern is actually a clever optimization enabled by the dedication of a hard-wired zero register.
+This odd `jal zero, offset_address` pattern is actually a clever optimization enabled by the dedication of one whole register to a hard-wired zero.
 Each supported instruction means a larger, and therefore more expensive, processor, so the simpler the ISA the better.
-Rather than polluting the instruction space with both a `jal` and `explicit jump`, the RISC-V ISA only calls for `jal`, but through `jal zero, main` supports unconditional jumps.
+Rather than polluting the instruction space with both `jal` and `unconditional jump` instructions, the RISC-V ISA only calls for `jal`, but through `jal zero, main` supports unconditional jumps.

-There are many, many similar optimizations in RISC-V, many taking the form of what are known as [pseudoinstructions](https://cseweb.ucsd.edu/classes/fa12/cse141/project/pseudo.html), which were briefly mentioned up a few paragraphs.
+There are many, many similar optimizations in RISC-V, most taking the form of what are known as [pseudoinstructions](https://cseweb.ucsd.edu/classes/fa12/cse141/project/pseudo.html), which were briefly mentioned up a few paragraphs.
 Pseudoinstructions are instructions that assemblers know how to translate to other actual hardware-implemented instructions.
 For example, there is an unconditional jump pseudoinstruction `j offset_address`, which RISC-V assemblers translate to `jal zero, offset_address`.
 For a full list of officially supported pseudoinstructions, search for pseudoinstruction [here in v2.2 of the RISC-V spec.](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf)

+{% highlight nasm %}
+_start:
+  ...other stuff...
+  jal zero, main
+  .cfi_endproc
+  .end
+{% endhighlight %}

 Our very last line is an assembler directive, `.end`, which simply marks the end of the assembly file.